 Trazodone is an Antidepressant also known by the brand names Desyrel, Dividose, and Oleptro.
 It is most commonly used to treat major depressive disorder with or without anxiety.
 Doctors will sometimes prescribe Trazodone off-label to treat alcohol dependence and insomnia as well.
 Trazodone can definitely cause dependence, although whether Trazodone addiction is possible is debated.

-Trazodone falls under the category of drugs called Selective Serotonin Reuptake Inhibitors (SSRIs), which affect chemical balance in the brain.
-Serotonin is a neurotransmitter that regulates emotions, and low levels of it result in depression and other mental disorders.
-SSRIs such as Trazodone block the brain’s neurons from using serotonin, leaving more available to facilitate connections between neurons.
-More serotonin leads to a healthier and more balanced brain, relieving disorders that cause depression, anxiety, and trouble sleeping.
-Health practitioners will sometimes prescribe Trazodone over a sleeping Barbiturate because it is less likely to lead to addiction or cause severe side effects.
+Trazodone falls under the category of drugs called Serotonin Antagonists and Reuptake Inhibitors (SARIs), also known as serotonin modulators or phenylpiperazine Antidepressants.
+Serotonin is a neurotransmitter that plays a crucial role in mood stabilization, and low levels of the chemical messenger may result in depression and other mental disorders.
+SARIs work by targeting serotonin receptors, such as the 5-HT2A receptor, which blocks the receptors from the reuptake of serotonin, norepinephrine, and dopamine.
+This process allows for more serotonin, norepinephrine, and dopamine to be available to pass through nerve cells.
+This increased serotonin leads to a healthier and more balanced brain, which can help regulate depression, anxiety, and troubled sleeping.
+Health practitioners will sometimes prescribe Trazodone over a Barbiturate sleeping medication because it is less likely to lead to addiction or cause severe side effects.

 Trazodone is available in the form of 25 mg, 50 mg, 100 mg, 150 mg, and 300 mg tablets for oral ingestion.
 Dosage typically starts at 150 mg daily and can be increased in 50 mg increments based on a patient’s response to the medication.
 This prescription should be taken with food and avoided if a MAO Inhibitor has been used within the past 14 days.
 Trazodone is generally safe, and research has shown that it is effective in treating depression and insomnia.
 However, like any substance, it carries risk for misuse, dependence, withdrawal, and overdose.
 Anyone who is taking Trazodone is at risk for addiction and should only use it as prescribed by health professionals.